A COMMUNICATIVE IMPULSE

 When I used to write my regular faxes to my wife Ulrike, from Argentina, our children also wanted to read them.
 In order to make this possible, I added illustrated pictures to the words.
 These conveyed the meaning of the words.
 Thus enabling our children to read them also.
 My faxes were then glued to the inside of a cabinet door and collected.
 Later, at the request of the children, two little souvenir books („Daddys Faxes“) were to be made for them.

 Then, during my time as a learning companion at the „Freie Hofschule Salzburg“ the situation occurred that a boy asked me to help him with a drawing.
 I answered, truthfully, apologizing, that I could not draw!
-Thereupon he said: „But Mr. Horstmann, you always tell us, if you can not do something, you should keep trying to learn it!“
+Thereupon he said: „But Mr. Horstmann, you always tell us if we can’t do something yet, we should keep trying to learn it!“

 dito – I was confronted with what I had said before!
 Immediately I felt I had been caught and started drawing that day.